varalakshmi-g/Frontend-Developer-Interview-preparation/README.md

 Ans: HTML tags are used to define the structure and content of a web page.
 They are enclosed within angle brackets(<>) and consist of tag name followed by any attributes and their values.HTML Tags help web browsers convert HTML documents into webpages.

-Q3: what is the difference between HTML tags and Html elements ?
+Q3: what is the difference between HTML tags and Html elements?

 Ans: In HTML, the terms HTML tags and HTML elements are often used interchangeably, but they refer to slightly different concenpts.